-The data type m2m:dynAuthlocalTokenIdAssignments of the Assigned Token Identifiers parameter is defined in clause 6.3.5.43 of oneM2M TS-0004 [Y.oneM2M.SLCP].
+The data type m2m:dynAuthlocalTokenIdAssignments of the Assigned Token Identifiers parameter is defined in clause 6.3.5.43 of oneM2M TS-0004 [ITU-T Y.oneM2M.SLCP].

-6.2.3 Payload
+7.2.3 Payload

 Content parameter shall be mapped to CoAP payload.
 Blockwise transfers mechanism may be used to deliver large size of Content parameter which is not fit into one CoAP message.
-Please refer to clause 6.5 for the detail information.
+Please refer to clause 7.5 for the detail information.
 If Content parameter contains URI and resource representation in a response to a create request, URI shall be mapped to Location-Path Option.